afrhameed/Cplusplus/README.md

 # Cplusplus

-This file contains a collection of C and C++ projects Here is a short explanation of the code:
+This file contains a collection of C and C++ miniprojects Here is a short explanation of the code:

 1)btof.c